gentlemanautomaton/regalia/README.md

 * Separate content from metadata
 * Store things like access control lists, file origin information and author
+* Associate keys with unique identifiers and hashes
 * Perform iterative data processing and conversion
-* Map ordinal identifiers to data stream names

 Each value in regalia is made up of one or more data streams, commonly called attributes.
 Each attribute has an identifier that distinguishes it and an